top of page

 What is Soulful Leadership & Why does it matter?

-The interlinked crises at the level of mental health, social inequality, political polarisation and ecological collapse together create the metacrisis/ polycrisis, which is so complex it cannot be effectively approached at the level of analysis/ strategy alone… Unlike a problem which can be solved, the metacrisis is a predicament, meaning there is no objectively right or wrong way to approach it.
-Rather, it calls each of us to connect to our internal sense of what’s right and wrong, and how we want to respond to and live within these troubled times.
+Soulful leadership is a response to a world in crisis.
+The interlinked crises at the level of mental health, social inequality, political polarisation and ecological collapse together create the polycrisis, which is so complex it cannot be effectively approached at the level of analysis/ strategy alone…

-Such questions cannot be answered with the mind alone because meaning is also the terrain of the heart and soul… Indeed, the old wisdom says that we suffer into meaning; pointing towards the inconvenient truth that great challenges are often great catalysts of transformation, as they force us to connect with the as-yet-unseen and unknown resources within us.
+At it's core, the crisis we are facing is existential, calling us to reflect on what it means to be human.
+And such a vast question cannot be answered with the mind alone because meaning is also the terrain of the heart and soul… Indeed, the old wisdom says that we suffer into meaning; pointing towards the inconvenient truth that great challenges are often great catalysts of transformation, as they force us to connect with the as-yet-unseen and unknown resources within us.

 'Usually, it takes the right kind of trouble to move the little self out of the way so that the deeper self can bring its resources forward.' - Michael Meade